 We are so blessed for the Parishioners of St. Patrick’s and St. Stanislaus.
 Whenever we send out a request for something in need, you always come thru.
 Please be as generous as your means will allow helping us continue this needed ministry.
 With the economy improving, and jobs becoming more available, please pray that we can turn our focus onto more long term goals, such as training and budgeting.

 Without the support of our parish family and the community, we would not be able to carry on this important ministry.
 So a heartfelt thank you for your ongoing support.

 If you are interested in joining this ministry, please feel free to attend a meeting (see calendar for meeting schedule).

 Members of the St. Vincent de Paul Society

-From October 1 thru December 1, 2019 (the current fiscal year), because of your generous support, the following has been accomplished:
+From October 1, 2022, thru June 3, 2023, because of your generous support, the following has been accomplished: